zgilkerson/azure-pipelines-agent/docs/preview/pipeline.md

       url: https://github.com/Microsoft/sys-templates.git
       ref: refs/tags/lkg

-# Since the file above is located in the toolsets folder, this directive automatically locates the proper file and
+# Since the file above is located in the toolsets folder, this directive automatically locates the proper file
-# preps a base implementation using the raw values from the template.
+# and preps a base implementation using the raw values from the template.
-toolset: dotnet
+toolset: dotnet@sys

 # Individual steps within the toolset lifecycle may be overridden here.
-In this case the following injection points
+In this case the following injection
-# are allowed.
-Each overridable section is denoted in the template by the 'group' step type, which serves as a named
+# points are allowed.
+Each overridable section is denoted in the template by the 'group' step type, which serves
-# placeholder for implementations to inject custom logic and well-understood points without understanding the entire
+# as a named placeholder for implementations to inject custom logic and well-understood points without
-# job execution.
+# understanding the entire job execution.
 #
 #  before_install:
 #  before_restore: